Grandfather Mountain mourns the loss of Gerry the black bear

 The animals also have an Amazon.com wish list, featuring food, toys and supplies.
 Donors can choose a gift for their favorite animal, purchase it online, and have it delivered straight to Grandfather Mountain for immediate enjoyment by their furry or feathered friends.
 The list of suggested items is available at http://bit.ly/GMAmazonWishlist.

-The not-for-profit Grandfather Mountain Stewardship Foundation strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.
-For more information, call (800) 468-7325, or visit www.grandfather.com to book a visit.
+The nonprofit Grandfather Mountain Stewardship Foundation strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.
+For more information, call 800-468-7325, or visit www.grandfather.com to book a visit.

 (0) comments